The best camping blankets 2023: for camping coziness throughout the year

 Many of the best camping blankets can be surprisingly expensive – not so Mountain Warehouse’s Compact Camping Blanket.

-Light quilting offers comfy warmth in balmier spring-fall conditions (but I’d pick something more heavyweight for cold weather), and there’s a handy built-in pocket you can stuff the blanket into, making a decent camping pillow when bedtime comes.
-Or, when the blanket’s rolled out, you can put a camping pillow in there for a very comfy nap setup.
+Light quilting offers comfy warmth in balmier spring-fall conditions (but we’d pick something more heavyweight for cold weather), and there’s a handy built-in pocket you can stuff the blanket into, making a decent camping pillow when bedtime comes.
+Or, when the blanket’s rolled out, we were able to put a camping pillow in there for a very comfy nap setup.

-I’d have liked this design to be larger, to work for two people, but at this price I won’t complain.
+We’d have liked this design to be larger, to work for two people.
+However, our tester stated that: "at this price I can’t really complain."
 A great option to have handy in your car, camper van or camping kit bag for summer adventures, and the blanket’s pillow alter ego makes it a good choice for long-haul travelling, too.
 The light blue colorway is lovely but could look dirty quickly.

 Read our full Mountain Warehouse Compact Camping Blanket review